Everest Public High School: Clubs and teams

-Everest has a number of teams and clubs, run by pupils and supervised by teachers.
-Some of them are the Music Club, Everest Forensics Team (speech and debate), Culinary Diversity Club, Gender and Sexuality Alliance, Comic Club, Alliance of Latin American Students (ALAS), Creativity Club, and Young Dreamers Network (which does local and international charity work).
+Everest formerly had a number of teams and clubs, run by pupils and supervised by teachers.
+Some of them were the Music Club, Everest Forensics Team (speech and debate), Culinary Diversity Club, Gender and Sexuality Alliance, Comic Club, Alliance of Latin American Students (ALAS), Creativity Club, and Young Dreamers Network (which does local and international charity work).
 The first club was the Asian Student Union, formed back in 2010 at the Old Building.

 Everest students also have the opportunity to participate in a number of team sports.

+Currently, only a small handful of clubs exist.
+Student Ambassadors which allows students to connect better with the community and staff and to improve the school.
+Student Council, where students can work directly with Math III and AP Stats teacher Nicholas "Nick" Schwartz to plan school event such as fundraisers, dances, and seasonal activities.

+Mr. Schwartz additionally supervises the Speech and Debate club, which was founded by Nicholas "Nick" Carrubba (Chancellor of the student council for the 2023-2024 school year) and Julian "JJ" Christensen (who had acted as a co-president of student council until his graduation and the abolition of the old governmental system) as president and captain respectively in 2022.
+In 2023, Laila Temple was elevated to the position of vice president to join Carrubba, her partner, in running the club, as well as Ashley Candido Antele to the position of competition captain.
+Newcomers Cristel De La Cruz and Rosi Martinez are prepared to take up leadership roles in 2024 after the previous leaders graduate.
+The club has worked in conjunction with Kwodwo Moore, a program specialist from the Silicon Valley Urban Debate League, also known as SVUDL.
+The team has taken home several trophies and medals ranging from 5th place to 1st, additionally with Christensen winning speaker of the year in 2023.

 New Format

 Towards the end of the 2012-2013 school year the faculty of Everest PHS, and its sister schools, informed parents and students that the next school year there would be some small changes.
 Throughout previous years, there were rumors that the schools would provide Chromebooks to students to use.
 Previously the school had portable computers for the students to use.
 In the beginning of the 2013-2014 school year, students were given Chromebooks and were told of the changes.
 The new changes included Self-Directed Learning, Friday PLT, the replacement of IL with PLT, replacement of tests with Content Assessments, and a new tardy policy.